DwarakanathAkkala/AgeCalculatorApp/README.md

 # Frontend Mentor - Age Calculator App Solution

-This is a solution to the [Age calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).
+This is a solution to the [Age Calculator App Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents